 Annandale House is a living example of the Aesthetic Art Movement, the Victorian style of design that is rooted in England but spread throughout North America in the 1880s.
 Popularized by playwright Oscar Wilde, other followers of the Aesthetic Movement included architect John Ruskin, designer William Morris and the American painter James Whistler.

 Following the death of Mary Ann in 1911, the house was sold.
 In 1928, it was renamed ‘Coniston Place’ by the new owner, Dr. Charles Van Dyke Corless.
 In 1954, the home was passed on to Corless’s daughter, Florence Burn.

 By 1981, however, Annandale House was facing possible demolition.
 Local citizens started a fundraising campaign to purchase and restore the home to its original condition.
 The group was able to raise over $1.3 million in community donations, while the municipality agreed to cover the ongoing operational costs.

-Annandale House was designated a National Historic Site in 1997, with its interior recognized by the Historic Sites and Monuments Board as ‘the best surviving example of the Aesthetic Art Movement in Canada.’
-The home is now open to locals and visitors, and boasts an addition which includes the community museum in addition to programming and exhibition space.
-The museum, Tillsonburg’s first community museum, was created in 1973, originally housed in the Evergreens Dance Hall.
+Annandale House was designated a National Historic Site in 1997, with its interior recognized by the Historic Sites and Monuments Board as ‘the best surviving example of the Aesthetic Art Movement in Canada’.
+The home is now open to locals and visitors and includes a museum, programs and exhibitions.
+The museum, Tillsonburg’s first community museum, was created in 1973 and originally housed in the Evergreens Dance Hall.
 During the 1980s, the museum was relocated to Annandale House.
 The museum’s Pratt Gallery regularly showcases the work of local artists and items from the museum’s collection.